CSCfi/csc-user-guide/docs/data/sensitive-data/sd-apply.md

 - **Change the licenses**.
 The applicant will receive an email notification about the change in terms of use and has to accept the new licenses before they will be granted access rights.

 - **Add or remove members**.
-If you do not want to grant access to all the members in the application, you can remove additional members.
+If you do not want to grant access to all members in the application, you can remove additional members.
 Adding members is also possible.

 - **Change the applicant**.
 You can change the applicant to another member of the application.
 This can be useful if, for example, the original applicant has left the applying organisation.